sarveshm555/hiver-ai-email-response/README.md

 The reference reply is used as a comparison point, not as an exact-match target.

-The generated response does not need to reproduce the reference word-for-word because multiple valid responses can exist.
+The generated response does not need to reproduce the reference word-for-word, because multiple valid responses can exist.

 The evaluator produces per-response scores and a short explanation.